rafoolin/made-template/README.md

 Photo by <a href="https://unsplash.com/@hdbernd?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Bernd 📷 Dittrich</a> on <a href="https://unsplash.com/photos/a-large-truck-parked-on-the-side-of-a-road-jKTTnPf7GMg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

+[^r1]: A passenger car is a road motor vehicle, other than a moped or a motor cycle, intended for the carriage of passengers and designed to seat no more than nine persons (including the driver).
+The term passenger car also covers microcars (small cars which, depending on individual Member State legislation, may need no permit to be driven and/ or benefit from lower vehicle taxation), taxis and other hired passenger cars, provided that they have fewer than 10 seats in total.
+This category may also includes vans designed and used primarily for transport of passengers, as well as ambulances and motor homes.
+Excluded are light goods road vehicles, as well as motor coaches and buses and mini-buses/mini-coaches. [more...](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Passenger_car)

-[^r1]: Only $CO2$ is considered among all the other greenhouse gases in this report.
+[^r2]: Only $CO2$ is considered among all the other greenhouse gases in this report.

-[^r2]: EC, 2021, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions ‘Fit for 55’: delivering the EU’s 2030 Climate Target on the way to climate neutrality, COM(2021) 550 final
+[^r3]: EC, 2021, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions ‘Fit for 55’: delivering the EU’s 2030 Climate Target on the way to climate neutrality, COM(2021) 550 final